brujoand/blog.brujordet.no/content/post/devops/Building-a-delivery-platform.md

 graphs, speedometers or any visualization really.
 I'm a huge fan of Grafana, but when you are just starting out on this journey the world is a rough place, and you need to scrape logs, convert data and integrate with legacy tools that might not even have APIs.
-We don't have the luxury of Grafana early on.
+Well, you don't have that kind of luxury early on.

 The value here is to get a snapshot of the system, which things are slow, which are fast.
 Where should you focus your efforts first to get traction.
 There is also the inescapable truth that even though management cared enough about "DevOps" to hire you, they might not be so motivated if they can't see any impact.
-Graphs are like magic force to management.
+Graphs are like a magic force to management.
 Use the force.

 Interviewing members of various teams who will be using your platform will also give invaluable insight into the current frustrations and the hopes and dreams